nickjbrowning/cscs-docs/docs/software/prgenv/prgenv-nvfortran.md

     * `mpif90`
     * `mpifort`

-    And the following C/C++ wrapers are available:
+    And the following C/C++ wrappers are available:

     * `mpicc`
     * `mpicxx`